 Denver Truck Accident LawyerPrint Page

-In Colorado, trucks and passenger cars must share the road every day.
-Trucks are very different than cars in size, structure, and operation.
+In Denver and throughout the state of Colorado, trucks and passenger cars must share the road every day.
+Trucks are very different than cars in size, structure and operation.
 Unfortunately, when trucks and cars share the road, sometimes accidents happen.
 When they do, the fundamental differences between trucks and other vehicles on the roadway can lead to disaster.

 How Truck Accidents and Car Accidents Differ